Brett-Tanner/Journal/2023/Jun_23.md

 ### Work Project - WordPress Reservation Plugin

 - [x] Set up a WP dev environment on my macbook
-- [] Decide on a plugin to use as the basis
+- [] Decide on a plugin to use as the basis **BookingPress, it's almost exactly what we need and only nice dollars**
   - Hour bookings
     - has a nice easy toggle to switch between schools, seems easy to style.
     - But only simple text fields on free version, no date etc.